 The CT6 is bigger than the CTS and ATS sedans, but not quite as large as the XTS.
 Its lightweight construction gives it a footprint on par with mid-size sedans from Mercedes-Benz and BMW, but its interior space is closer to the full-size offerings from both automakers.

-Under the hood, four separate powertrains are offered.
-Three are conventional engines: an all-new 3.6-liter V-6, a turbocharged 2.0-liter inline-4, and a new twin-turbocharged 3.0-liter V-6.
-The latter engine is the headliner, generating 404 horsepower and 400 pound-feet of torque.
+Other than the new engine and transmission, five powertrains are offered.
+Three are conventional engines: a 3.6-liter V-6, a turbocharged 2.0-liter inline-4, and a twin-turbocharged 3.0-liter V-6.
+The latter engine generates 404 horsepower and 400 pound-feet of torque.
 All three deliver power through an 8-speed automatic transmission.

 The CT6 Plug-In model uses a high-efficiency version of the 2.0-liter engine paired to a two-motor hybrid transmission similar to that in the Chevrolet Volt, with a 17.6-kilowatt-hour lithium-ion battery pack delivering 31 miles of EPA-rated electric range.
 Total output of the powertrain is also 335 hp, but the battery infringes on trunk space to a considerable degree.
 The plug-in is the only model not made in the U.S.; it's imported in low volumes from China, destined for California and a few other states where plug-in electric cars have proven popular.

 All-wheel drive is standard on all 6-cylinder models, delivered through an on-demand system that infinitely varies power delivery between front and rear wheels.
 As with Cadillac’s other luxury offerings, advanced electronic chassis controls enhance performance and safety, while Magnetic Ride Control dampers provide variable ride comfort and enhanced performance.